 The Postdoctoral Dental Matching Program (or Match) is designed to assist students applying to postdoctoral programs obtain positions of their choice and to help programs obtain applicants of their choice.
 Each applicant submits a Rank Order List to Match of the programs from which he or she is prepared to accept an offer.
-Similarly, each program submits a Rank Order List of the applicants to whom it is prepared to offer a position, and indicates the number of positions available.
+Similarly, each program submits a Rank Order List of the applicants to whom it is prepared to offer a position and indicates the number of positions available.
 The Match simulates the making of offers by programs and the acceptance or rejection of offers by applicants based on the Rank Order Lists.
-For more information on the matching process, visit the Match website at http://www.natmatch.com.dentres/ or contact the Office of Student Affairs, 315 Squire (829-2839).
+For more information on the matching process, visit the Match website or contact the Office of Student Affairs, 315 Squire (716) 829-2839.